gmallard/red/README.md

-# Rotational Encryptor / Decryptor #
+# Rotational (AKA shift) Encrypton / Decryption #

 ## Introduction ##

-A rotational encryptor / decrypter.
+A rotational encryption / decryption implementation.
 A play toy for your enjoyment.

 **Note: This is a toy.
 Do not use it in production or any serious environment.**